rambo7vi/Video-to-Gif/README.md

 # Video-to-Gif
-Converting Video to Gif with a Python program with the help of
+Converting Video to Gif with a Python program with the help of a library.